Elementary School Programs

 Discover the differences between vertebrates and invertebrates.
 Take a close-up look at the interesting features of vertebrate skulls, bones, teeth, and claws.
 Learn about the amazing adaptations that help temperate rainforest animals thrive in this cool, wet environment.

-Monday to Friday from 1 pm – 2 pm.
+Monday to Friday from 1 pm to 2 pm.
+10 am to 11 am timeslots are available December to February.

 What Bug Is That?